clari-NET/fitbook/README.md

 - Ability to create communities, posts, and events
 - Users can comment and like posts
 - Navigation between communitites, events, and user profiles from various points in the application
-- Creating navigation stacks allowing the user to go back to previous screens
+- Creates navigation stacks allowing the user to go back to previous screens

 ## Login
 Users are able to log in or create an account using an email and password or their Google account